John-Valinsky/Windows/Java/Practical Codes/User define exception/README.md

 * Defining a custom exception by extending the Exception class
 * Throwing exceptions manually using the throw keyword
 * Catching exceptions using try-catch blocks
+* Overriding the toString() method to display custom error messages